GuptTmay/TheVenture/README.md

 # TheVenture
-A website make for people who want to go on adventure.
+A blogging website made for people who want to go on an adventure.